 Skylar also has extensive experience with the regulations of the Alcohol and Tobacco Tax and Trade Bureau (TTB) and the Louisiana Office of Alcohol and Tobacco Control (ATC) and how these laws impact manufacturers and retailers in the distilled spirits industry.
 His work includes submitting and obtaining permits for manufacturing and sales of distilled spirits, as well as label approval and formula approval for the burgeoning craft distilled spirits industry.

 Before practicing law, Skylar worked for PricewaterhouseCoopers, where he served as an associate in both the Dispute, Analysis and Investigations division and the Audit and Assurance division.
-His handled white collar crime investigations, claim valuations, regulatory compliance, and audit services.
-He is a Certified Public Accountant in the Commonwealth of Virginia.
+At PwC, he handled white collar crime investigations, claim valuations, regulatory compliance, and audit & attestation services.
+He is a Certified Public Accountant (Exempt Status) in the Commonwealth of Virginia.

 Skylar’s devotion to his clients and work ethic has earned him recognition from both Super Lawyers and Chambers & Partners.
 Super Lawyers recognized Skylar as a Rising Super Star every year since 2014, while Chambers described Skylar as “outstanding,” praising both his “case management skills” and “business judgment” and quoting one client describing Skylar as “instrumental in obtaining a result which I found extremely satisfying.”

 Skylar is a member of the Prelude Advisory Board for the Louisiana Philharmonic Orchestra and the National World War II Young Benefactor Committee.
 He previously served as a member of the Board and Treasurer for the Community Center of St. Bernard.
 Skylar has also been recognized by The Pro Bono Project for his service.

 J.D., cum laude, from Washington and Lee University School of Law, 2007